 Jackson, J., "Lepers.
 Thirty-one-Years' Work Among Them."
 L. 'o6.
-Marshall, 3s.
+Marshall, 38.
 6d.
+An account of the methods and results of thirty-one years'

 An account of the methods and results of thirty-one years' work of the Mission to Lepers in India and the East; covers the work at seventy-eight stations in India, China, Japan, and Sumatra.